SverchkovVlad/BooksAccounting/README.md

 }
 ```

-5. Run 'npm start' in JSON-server terminal to launch the server.
+5. Run `json-server --watch db.json` to start the server.
 6. In BooksAccounting project also run 'npm start' to launch the application.

 ## Demonstration